 This is the full list of health benefits of white tea:

-- Improves skin health and has anti-ageing properties
+- Improves skin health and has anti-aging properties

 - Can help fight and prevent cancer

 - Causes weight loss

 - Strengthens and maintains hair health

 - Supports strong teeth and helps strengthen enamel